 - All supply, material, and equipment purchases are completed (received, installed, and paid for);

 - All project staff effort is documented and all staff are paid;

 - Any consultant hired by the grant has submitted invoicing and has been paid;

 - Institutional match and in-kind contributions are completed and documented;

 - Final Fiscal report is completed.

-- Fixed Asset and Sensitive Items Inventory is completed and verified by the Project Director;
+- Fixed Asset and Sensitive Items Inventory is completed and verified by the Project Coordinator;

 - Plans for any equipment disposal (sale, donation, return, etc.) have been finalized and executed.